1800797/EXAM-PHP-PROTECTION/README.md

 This is RAW Code, Edit it As Fits UR System Build with Basic Logic.<br>
 This Code was <b><u>Intended to Protect HTML files</u></b> Using Simple Render Tools.
 Which is Usefull for UI/UX Sites.<br>
-<b> Developer of This Code @Xmoriori , Are Still Active Developing This Code, Feel Free to Post An Issue or Request</b><br>
+<b> Developer of This Code @xmoriori , Are Still Active Developing This Code, Feel Free to Post An Issue or Request</b><br>
 Feel Free to Modify This Code v:

 + HOW TO HIDE?